Expo News

 CONTACT

-For information about price, availability, a virtual tour and other matters, please contact Veerle Vanden Daelen (veerle.vandendaelen@kazernedossin.eu).
+For further information about price, a virtual tour and other matters, please contact Veerle Vanden Daelen (veerle.vandendaelen@kazernedossin.eu).

 The travelling exhibition was made possible thanks to the support of: